pytorch/ignite/docs/source/defaults.rst

         # create default trainer for doctests
         # as handlers could be attached to the trainer,
-        # each test must defined his own trainer using `.. testsetup:`
+        # each test must define his own trainer using `.. testsetup:`

         def get_default_trainer():